Arthur Barry – A Jewel Thief who became a Status Symbol!

 Arthur was caught by a tip from a woman out of jealousy.
 He was basically a ladies’ man and spent most of the stage girls.
 One of the girls told Police of Livermore burglary and he was sentenced to 25 years jail.
 He could not stay calm in the Auburn Jail.
 On 28th July 1929, he planned and proved the boldest jail creaks in the U. S. prison history.
 The 1700 convicts are allowed Yard freedom on Sunday to roam about the cell blocks.
 Barry noticed a prison design error.
 The ammunition store was located within the prison and had only two guards.
 He prepared a birthday cake at the prison bakery and requested the guard to deliver it to a colleague.

 As soon as the door opened he poured laundry ammonia on them and dashed to take arms from the store.
 Barry shouted to all captives to join in jail-breaking.
 A riot resulted that kept all prison force occupied.
-Barry and another accomplice side-winked and climbed the prison boundary wall and escaped, but was injured by a bullet.
+Barry and another accomplice side-wink and climb the prison boundary wall and escape with a bullet injury.

 Critical Situation